preddy727/S3buckettransfer/README.md

 Objects encrypted using SSE-c encryption and the bucket owner does not have the keys that end user used to encrypt the object.

-### Steps to create source bucket with an SSE-c object
+### Pre-req - Steps to create source bucket with an SSE-c object to setup Scenario

 ## Create your own bucket